-Eldborg means Fire Mountain, and the auditorium, which can seat audiences of up to 1,800, is the vibrant red-hot powerhouse in Harpa's inner core.
+Eldborg means “Fire Mountain”.
+This auditorium, which seats up to 1,800 guests, forms the red-hot powerhouse of Harpa's inner core.
 The auditorium is built in concrete and surfaced with red-varnished birch veneer.
-Adjustable sound chambers around the auditorium add up to 30 percent more volume, giving a unique opportunity to adjust the reverberation time.
-With its characteristic shoe box form, Eldborg's intense expression is a striking contrast to the more everyday atmosphere in the foyer.
+Adjustable sound chambers around the auditorium add up to 30 percent more volume and makes it possible to regulate the reverberation time.
+With its characteristic shoe box shape, Eldborg's intense expression is a striking contrast to the more prosaic atmosphere in the foyer.

 Iceland's location between Europe and North America makes the volcanic island an attractive conference spot for international corporations and organizations.
 Hence, Harpa also constitutes a unique business venue for conferences, congresses, and banquets of varied sizes.